fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 Google search with “Trustwave” "SpiderLabs Fusion Center" "wall", found this article https://www.avnetwork.com/news/mediawall-v-video-wall-processor-supports-spiderlabs-fusion-center

-I tried submitting this `RGB Spectrum’s MediaWall V` as the answer, but turns out it’s just `RGB Spectrum` is the answer.
+I tried submitting this `RGB Spectrum’s MediaWall V` as the answer, but turns out to be just `RGB Spectrum` is the answer.

 ### Are you floored?
 What floors does Trustwave occupy at the North American headquaters location?